CERT-Polska/karton/README.md

 ## Karton Systems

-Since some karton systems are pretty universal and will be useful to anyone running their own malware karton backend, we've decided to open-source some of our repositories to the community.
+Since some karton systems are universal and will be useful to anyone running their own karton deployments, we've decided to open-source some of our repositories to the community.

 #### [karton-core](https://github.com/CERT-Polska/karton-core)
 This repository, contains `karton.system` service that acts as the main service responsible for dispatching tasks within the system and `karton.core` module that is used as the python library.

 #### [karton-dashboard](https://github.com/CERT-Polska/karton-dashboard)
-A small flask application that allows for task and queue introspection.
+A small Flask application that allows for task and queue introspection.

 #### [karton-classifier](https://github.com/CERT-Polska/karton-classifier)
 Our main karton "router", it classifies unknown samples/files and produces various task types depending on the matched format.